jmviz/wety/notes.md

     * Take PoSs into account.
 This will be particularly helpful when items have no gloss.
     * Could add specific rules for the few templates where you would expect a different PoS, e.g. `deverbal`.
     * Could do better than simple Lesk algorithm.
 For example, "poison" and "poisoned" don't match but should count as similar.

-* Decide whether to keep using ety_text as hash for ety_map.
-Could just take first raw ety template and hash on it, not storing store ety_text and the further raw ety templates.
-This should cut down on RAM significantly.
-However, there could be collisions where two unique etys share the same first template because the term in the template is homographic...

 ## Things to keep in mind